wuggawugga/gob40k/README.md

 This cog was originally made by locastan and can be found at the fork link above.

+If you are an existing adventure user, make sure to read the [latest changes!](https://github.com/aikaterna/gobcog/blob/master/Change%20logs%20for%203.0.0.md)

 This version is significantly different internally and features: